Aphasia is a disorder that results from damage to the language areas of the brain.

 • Writing

-Dierdre Tay, Head of the Speech Therapy Department at Singapore General Hospital (SGH), a member of the SingHealth group, explains that aphasia is often caused by stroke but any disease or damage to the brain parts that control language can give rise to aphasia.
+The Speech Therapy Department at Singapore General Hospital (SGH), a member of the SingHealth group, explains that aphasia is often caused by stroke but any disease or damage to parts of the brain that control language can give rise to aphasia.

 This includes traumatic brain injury, dementia and brain tumours.
 For most people, the language areas are located in the left side of the brain.
 Therefore, left brain damage can cause a person to suffer from aphasia.